-I am a Tesla driver for exactly two years now.
+I have been a Tesla driver for exactly two years now.
 The most common question I hear is, “Are you satisfied?”
-In this mail I want to give you a detailed answer to that question.
+In the post I want to give you a detailed answer to that question.

 The short version of the answer is: Yes, I am very satisfied.

 • Average consumption: 21.1 kWH/100km (that’s a good 2 liters of diesel per 100km)

 • Minimal consumption on a longer distance: 15.6 kWh/100km (Swiss highway, constantly driving 120km/h)

 • Maximum consumption on a longer distance: 29.9 kWh/100km (German autobahn, uphill and driving 190km/h)